 Probation results from a guilty finding and from a suspended sentence.
 Upon fulfilling the probation requirements, you will not be sent to prison or jail.

 In Straight Community Supervision, the Judge finds that there is sufficient evidence to find you guilty, but defers a guilty finding while s/he places you on community supervision (i.e. probation).
 In a regular/straight probation, the maximum the Judge can sentence you in prison is the number of years that you were given on probation.
 For example if you are on a straight probation for a felony DWI and you received five years sentence probated for 5 years, the maximum amount of time you can receive in prison if you are revoked is five years.

 Will I Be Found Guilty From the Deferred Adjudication?

-If you successfully serve out your deferred adjudication, you will never be found guilty of the crime with which you were charge.
-But if you fail, the Judge can sentence you to any term within the range of punishment for your crime.
+If you successfully complete your deferred adjudication, you will never be found guilty of the crime with which you were charged.
+But if you violate your probation, the Judge can punish you up to the maximum of any term within the range of punishment for your crime.
 Texas law does not allow deferred adjudication for some crimes, such as Driving While Intoxicated (DWI).

 Can I get my records expunged if I successfully completed Deferred Adjudication?

 No. The law in the state of Texas does not allow for records to be “expunged” if you have received any type of court ordered supervision, including deferred adjudication.
 However, after successful completion of deferred probation for certain offense your record can be sealed through an Order of Non-Disclosure.